rishigondkar/GSoC-2020/posts/post02.md

 3. **Rasa Action Server** for triggering external actions like calling API's or making external changes.

 ## Explaining modules and features in the context of our Agent:
-**Rasa NLU—** Here Rasa tries to understand User message to detect **Intent** and **Entity** in the message.
+**Rasa NLU—** This module of Rasa tries to understand User message to detect **Intent** and **Entity** in the message.
 The component used by NLU to detect intents in this project is Spacy and Tensorflow.
 We have created the following intents:
 * start
 * greet
 * accept